anthonyjoeseph/react-fp-ts-router/README.md

 # react-fp-ts-router
-An [HOC](https://reactjs.org/docs/higher-order-components.html) that builds a router that represents the current route in react state as an [ADT](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf) and safely manages arbitrary [routing state](#when-should-i-use-routing-state?), which is the intersection of routing logic and render logic.
+An [HOC](https://reactjs.org/docs/higher-order-components.html) that builds a router that represents the current route in react state as an [ADT](https://dev.to/gcanti/functional-design-algebraic-data-types-36kf) and safely manages [interceptable](#what-is-routing-state?).

+new change

 Thanks to Giulio Canti for [fp-ts](https://github.com/gcanti/fp-ts) and [fp-ts-routing](https://github.com/gcanti/fp-ts-routing).
 Thanks [React Training](https://reacttraining.com/) for [`history`](https://github.com/ReactTraining/history).